polarsquad/docker-kubernetes/1 - Docker basics/Readme.md

 ## Docker networks

+Networking allows you to isolate your containers.

 `docker network create -d bridge app`

 `docker network ls`

 ## Use the network and volume to run a container

+Now you can use the volume and the network you created to run Redis with a volume for data storage and network isolation.

 `docker run --rm --name redis-server --network app --mount 'type=volume,src=redis,dst=/data' -d redis`